ssarwa/API-Management-ASE-AppGateway/apimdoc.md

 ### Availability

-- Consider leveraging the [typical design patterns for availability][design-patterns-availability] when building your cloud application.
-- Review the availability considerations in the appropriate [App Service web application reference architecture][app-service-reference-architecture]
-- For additional considerations concerning availability, see the [availability checklist][availability] in the Azure Architecture Center.
+- For considerations concerning availability, see the [availability checklist][availability] in the Azure Architecture Center.

 ### Scalability

-- When building a cloud application be aware of the [typical design patterns for scalability][design-patterns-scalability].
-- Review the scalability considerations in the appropriate [App Service web application reference architecture][app-service-reference-architecture]
-- For other scalability topics, see the [scalability checklist][scalability] available in the Azure Architecture Center.
+- For scalability topics, see the [scalability checklist][scalability] available in the Azure Architecture Center.

 ### Security

-- Consider leveraging the [typical design patterns for security][design-patterns-security] where appropriate.
-- Review the security considerations in the appropriate [App Service web application reference architecture][app-service-reference-architecture].
-- Consider following a [secure development lifecycle][secure-development] process to help developers build more secure software and address security compliance requirements while reducing development cost.
-- Review the blueprint architecture for [Azure PCI DSS compliance][pci-dss-blueprint].
+- For general guidance on designing secure solutions, see the [Azure Security Documentation][security]

 ### Resiliency

-- Consider leveraging the [circuit breaker pattern][circuit-breaker] to provide graceful error handling should one part of the application not be available.
-- Review the [typical design patterns for resiliency][design-patterns-resiliency] and consider implementing these where appropriate.
-- You can find a number of [recommended practices for App Service][resiliency-app-service] in the Azure Architecture Center.
-- Consider using active [geo-replication][sql-geo-replication] for the data tier and [geo-redundant][storage-geo-redudancy] storage for images and queues.
-- For a deeper discussion on [resiliency][resiliency], see the relevant article in the Azure Architecture Center.
+- For general guidance on designing resilient solutions, see [Designing resilient applications for Azure][resiliency].

 ## Deployment scenario